ismogroup/dolidock/README.md

 I don't know why but the Users and Groups active is not automatically active.
 Just enable it.
 Some warnings may appear in the frontend.
+DOLI_DB_USER may not have RELOAD privilege on database, open a shell to the mysql container and grant it the privilege if needed.